Skip to main content

 Step 2: Column Definition

-This is where you define the core structure: the Row Identifier, Metadata columns, and Static columns.
+This is where you define the core structure: the Identifier, Attribute columns, and Detail columns.

 Set Columns